AndraxDev/AndraxDev/README.md

 ## 📖 About me:

-I'm a student of the Technical university of Kosice.
-I'm interested in mobile development.
-Currently I'm working on a few hobby projects.
+I'm a student at the Technical University of Košice, where I'm studying to become an expert in the field of technology.
+With a focus on Android and Java development, I have already demonstrated my skills and dedication to the industry by developing some hobby projects.

 ## 🧑‍💻 I'm coding with: